yuxuanzhuang/batter/README.rst

    cd examples

-   batter --help   # first run to create ~/.batter with SLURM headers
+   batter seed-headers   # create ~/.batter with SLURM headers

    # modify ~/.batter/***.header to suit your cluster if needed